Subscribe

 —Warren Buffett

-Durable advantages are often called “moats,” after Warren.
+Durable advantages are often called “moats,” after Buffet.
 The concept appears everywhere—a characteristic of fundamental truth—for example more recently and famously in Hamilton Helmer’s Seven Powers.

 Jerry Neuman collected, organized, and detailed a terrific taxonomy of moats.
 Such a reference is useful when analyzing other companies (which moats are they building?) or figuring out which moats are best for your business to construct.